abhishekarya1/DSA-2k23/tree.md

 - `left < root < right`, if we've duplicates then we need to define where they go - either right or left.
 We can also store freq count in the node and keep BST nodes unique.
 - Operations especially search is `O(logn)` unlike BT's `O(n)`.
 Since searching in BST doesn't need to goto all nodes, we just traverse a single path based on conditions and we'll find our target if its there.

 **Insert a node in BST**: ([link](https://leetcode.com/problems/insert-into-a-binary-search-tree/)) iterative way is very simple, just traverse a path and insert at last leaf by tracking `prev` node.
 Recursive is more terse code, works by traversing path using recursion and if-else and inserts the new node using function return.
+Summary - only one call creates the node; all other returns exist to rebuild the path back to the original root correctly.